 When our kids got more independent I needed a new personal quest and settled on travel writing.
 I’d never tried to write for publication, and I’d only taken six trips outside Colorado in my life, but oh well.
 I checked out a book on travel writing and got up a family trip.

 Twenty years later, I have a stack of published articles and three books to my credit.
-My first gig teaching creative writing on a cruise ship got me seriously hooked, and just as the industry was pulling the plug on writing seminars, I “earned” a 50 day cruise around South America, through the Antarctic, and across the South Pacific to Australia.
+My first gig teaching creative writing on a cruise ship got me seriously hooked, and just as the industry was pulling the plug on writing seminars, I earned a 50 day cruise around South America, through the Antarctic, and across the South Pacific to Australia.
 So my new quest is to become a destination speaker by writing a guide to the ultimate cruise destination: the sea.
-Yes, I’m going to have to do a lot of research, and that’s almost the best part.
+Yes, I’m having to do a lot of research, and that’s almost the best part.
 Our week spent volunteering on the Cape Ann Whale Watch out of Gloucester was a little intimidating at first, but what an adventure!
-And it’s just the beginning.
+And it was just the beginning.
 I’ll get into that on the blog.

 Our kids turned out great too.
 They all have relevant qualifications and are currently slogging through their responsible years.
 It will be fun to see what they make of themselves when those pass.